Gas Pain in Infants and Newborns Symptoms, Causes and Remedies to End a Baby’s Suffering reviewed by Angelika Rampal, MD on July 23, 2013

 There are four types of gas drops and each works in different ways:

 Simethicone: Simethicone is a drug that is marketed as an anti-flatulent remedy for gas relief.
 Simethicone is a defoaming agent that binds gas bubbles together on theory that they can be more easily passed.
 Simethicone preparations usually contain synthetic ingredients such as artificial colors and flavors, as well as emulsifiers and fillers.
-Simethicone gas drops are not advised in newborns due to one of the inactive ingredients.
-In studies simethicone has not been proven effective.
+Simethicone has not proven particularly effective in several studies.

-Tummy Calm: Tummy Calm® is the first and only FDA-regulated, homeopathic gas relief preparation.
-An over-the-counter alternative to gas drops with synthetic ingredients, Tummy Calm uses proven time-honored natural ingredients, providing safe and effective relief to gassy babies usually within five minutes or less.
+Tummy Calm: Tummy Calm® is an FDA-listed, homeopathic gas relief preparation.
+An over-the-counter alternative to gas drops with synthetic ingredients, Tummy Calm uses natural active ingredients to provide safe and effective relief to gassy babies, usually within five minutes or less.
 Unlike simethicone, Tummy Calm does not require constant dosing and does not contain any artificial colors or flavors.
 For more information about Tummy Calm visit our home page.

 Gripe Water: For more than one hundred years, gripe water has been a trusted remedy to treat infant gas.
 Pediatricians, nannies and millions of parents all over the world have used it.
-The highest quality of gripe water should be FDA registered for safety and efficacy, contain all-natural ingredients and be manufactured according to strict FDA regulations for good manufacturing practices (GMP) for homeopathic medicines.
-Colic Calm is the only gripe water that meets these high standards, and it works quickly - usually within five minutes or less, providing safe and effective relief.
+The highest quality of gripe water should be FDA listed, contain natural active ingredients and be manufactured according to FDA guidelines for good manufacturing practices (GMP) for homeopathic medicines.
+Colic Calm is the only gripe water that meets these high standards, and it works quickly – usually within five minutes or less, providing safe and effective relief.

 Probiotics: New Research suggests that supplementing with a pediatric probiotic may help ease some infant gastric problems if administered over a period of several weeks.
 If your baby has started eating solids, introducing a bit of yogurt into baby’s diet will also introduce your baby’s gut to different strains of intestinal bacteria.